 Beyond Ecommerce: What Else is Driving Demand for Industrial Space?

 In 2022, Montgomery County has more than 1 million square feet of industrial space in the development pipeline.
-By comparison, in 2021, the same region developed just 280,423 square feet of industrial space.
+By comparison, the same region developed just 280,423 square feet of industrial space in 2021.

 These numbers may be a little surprising because the industrial sector boom has been on full display the past few years due to the meteoric rise of ecommerce.
 But by the looks of the current pipeline, that was just the beginning.

 So what is driving the high demand for industrial space in our region and beyond?
 The easy answer is ecommerce, but there is more to the story.
 Online retail alone isn’t responsible for the sustained demand for industrial space - especially when you consider that this started long before 2020.
 Let’s take a closer look at the many factors driving this uptick in demand, and consider what it means for the industry.

 Follow the Leader

 A legacy driver for real estate demand - residential, commercial, and industrial alike - is population density.
 Where there is a high volume of people, there is a high volume of development.
 What has changed over the past few years is where people live, particularly millennials.
 Millennials are in the phase of life that is dominated by settling down and establishing roots, often in the suburbs.
 And as of 2021, millennials eclipsed baby boomers as the largest generation (21.75% of the US population vs 21.16%), so when we put those two things together, we see an increase in population growth in suburban areas.